 Examples

-The following example shows how to use the LEFT_TO_ANTI hint to enable query rewriting that converts OUTER JOIN to ANTI JOIN.
+The following example uses the LEFT_TO_ANTI hint to enable query rewriting that converts OUTER JOIN to ANTI JOIN.

 CREATE TABLE t1(c1 int primary key, c2 int, c3 int);